vaeth/bookmarkdupes/README.md

    in the options page of the extension instead if you have this problem.
    The reason for the problem is still unknown, see https://github.com/vaeth/bookmarkdupes/issues/38
-5. On android, pressing any of the three many buttons causes an infinite hang for unknown reasons.
+5. On android, pressing any of the three main buttons causes an infinite hang for unknown reasons.
 Therefore, currently the extension has been disabled for android.